neil-dandekar/CalculatorApp/README.md

 # CalculatorApp
-This is a simple calculator app.
-You can open it here: https://neil-dandekar.github.io/CalculatorApp/.
+This calculator website can be opened [here](https://neil-dandekar.github.io/CalculatorApp/).